CERES-RUB/academic-skills/04_Literature.md

 An important skill that you will need to learn during your studies is the skillful handling of large amounts of academic literature and a quick and reliable assessment of its utility for your needs.
 This is also a matter of practice; however, we would like to give you some tips at this point:

 -   You can already see from the cover and/or the table of contents what the aim of the book is: is it a research study or a teaching book; does it provide an overview or does it go into a topic in depth?

 -   A basic rule: not everything that can be found in university libraries is of high academic quality.
 Here you will find both publications of popular science as well as normative publications of a specific publisher.
 Always critically examine the premises, style and argumentation of a work.

 -   Who is the author of the selected work?
 From what discipline or school are they from?
 What else have they published and what are their main areas of work?

 -   When is the publication date?
 Is it sufficiently current for the topic?
 Does it possibly originate from a context/era that might affect its arguments (e.g. colonialism, National Socialism)?

 -   In which series or publishing house did the publication appear or in which journal did the article appear?
 What does this series/ this publishing house/ this journal stand for?
 Who is the editor?

 -   How detailed, up-to-date and academic is the bibliography?
 To which disciplines does the author refer?

 ### Reading Techniques {#sec:reading_techniques}

 Not only writing but also reading academic texts must be practiced.
 Depending on your interests and requirements, different forms of reading can be applied.
 Before reading, one should therefore consider what goals are associated with reading a text.
 This determines the general conditions of the reading:

 -   Is the text course literature, the basis for a paper or exam content?

 -   Is the text only of interest due certain of its contents, or is it a general overview?

 -   What previous knowledge on the topic of the text is already available?

 -   How much time can be spent on reading?

 #### Analytical Reading {#sec:analytical_reading}

 The most important reading method is analytical reading.
 The aim is to understand all central concepts of a text and to work out the theses and trains of thought.
 A critical approach to the text should be taken, and both successful aspects and weaknesses should be uncovered.
 The so-called PQ4R formula can be helpful in this process:

-–	**P**review: First overview of the text
+-   **P**review: First overview of the text

-–	**Q**uestion: Formulate questions directed to the text
+-   **Q**uestion: Formulate questions directed to the text

-–	**R**ead: Read the text
+-   **R**ead: Read the text

-–	**R**eflect: Reflect upon the contents and their context
+-   **R**eflect: Reflect upon the contents and their context

-–	**R**ecite: Reproduce the content (e.g. in form of a summary)
+-   **R**ecite: Reproduce the content (e.g. in form of a summary)

-–	**R**eview: Review of your own reading
+-   **R**eview: Review of your own reading

 When reading the text, it is useful to work with markings and notes in the margins.
 In this way, important and unimportant things are distinguished from each other while reading and the content can be more easily absorbed.
 It also makes it easier to re-read the text at a later time.
 Three forms of annotation can be distinguished:

 -   **Marking:** Either marking with a highlighter or underlining with pencil or crayon.
 You can also use different colors for different meanings, e.g. red=important, black=“Terms and definitions”, etc.

 -   **Non-linguistic annotations:** Small symbols can be used to characterize text passages.
 This can be done directly in the text or in the margin.
-Examples can be:
+See the table below for examples.

     | Symbol | Meaning      |
     |:-------:|:---------------|